yunseo-kim/yunseo-kim.github.io/_posts/en/2025-03-10-newtons-laws-of-motion.md

 {: .prompt-info }

 ## Newton's Laws of Motion
-Newton's laws of motion are three laws proposed by Isaac Newton in his book Philosophiæ Naturalis Principia Mathematica (Mathematical Principles of Natural Philosophy, commonly known as 'Principia') published in 11687 [Human Era](https://en.wikipedia.org/wiki/Holocene_calendar).
+Newton's laws of motion are three laws proposed by Isaac Newton in his book Philosophiæ Naturalis Principia Mathematica (Mathematical Principles of Natural Philosophy, abbreviated as 'Principia') published in 11687 [Human Era](https://en.wikipedia.org/wiki/Holocene_calendar).
 These laws form the foundation of Newtonian mechanics.

 1. An object remains at rest or in uniform motion in a straight line unless acted upon by an external force.
 2. The rate of change of momentum of a body is equal to the force applied to it.